Guidelines for the approval of offshore programme delivery

 The application will be assigned to the Approvals and Accreditation team or Quality Assurance Māori team.
 Another email will advise the applicant of the Evaluator’s name and contact details.

-The Evaluator will commence evaluation and will contact the applicant if the submission lacks sufficient evidence for the evaluation to be carried out.
+The Evaluator will commence evaluation and will contact the applicant if the submission lacks sufficient evidence for the evaluation to be conducted.

 Timeframes

-NZQA will process applications within 45 working days, or 30 working days for Category 1 education organisations.
-This does not include requests for information.
+NZQA will process applications within 45 working days.
+This does not include requests for further information.

 Supporting documents